 It is recommended to normatively define the use case and requirements as proposed in clause 5.3.1 and 5.3.2 respectively.

-It is recommended to develop normative specification for the use case following the solution and its evaluation in clause 5.3.3 and 5.3.4 respectively.6.6 CCL for fault management
+It is recommended to develop normative specification for the use case following the solution and its evaluation in clause 5.3.3 and 5.3.4 respectively.

+The solutions described in the use cases are not final, they can be elaborated during normative phase

+6.6 CCL for fault management

 It is recommended to normatively define the use case and requirements as proposed in clause 5.5.1 and 5.5.2 respectively.

-It is recommended to develop normative specification for the use case following the solution and its evaluation in clause 5.5.3 and 5.5.4 respectively.6.7 CCL conflicts management
+It is recommended to develop normative specification for the use case following the solution and its evaluation in clause 5.5.3 and 5.5.4 respectively.

+The solutions described in the use cases are not final, they can be elaborated during normative phase

+6.7 CCL conflicts management

 It is recommended to normatively define the use case and requirements as proposed in clause 5.6.1and 5.6.2 respectively.